Scientific Integrity

 Updated Model Policy on Scientific Integrity (2026)

-To ensure the policy remains fit for purpose, the Office of the Chief Science Advisor has developed an updated Model Policy on Scientific Integrity.
-Developed through extensive consultations, the updated policy addresses key issues such as research security, artificial intelligence, and the appropriate use of Indigenous data and information.
-These updates will help federal organizations in continuing to advance a culture of scientific integrity.
+The Office of the Chief Science Advisor has released an updated Model Policy on Scientific Integrity.
+Developed through extensive consultations, the 2026 policy addresses new and critical issues, such as research security, artificial intelligence, and the appropriate use of Indigenous data and information.
+These updates help federal organizations continue to advance a culture of scientific integrity and public trust.

 The Status of Federal Scientific Integrity Policies